ekansa/open-context-py/docs/deployment.md

 }
 ```

-You can save that file as something like "oc-nginx.conf" and leave it conveniently located in the "/path/your-virtual-env/web" directory with the other Web related configurations.
+You can save that file as something like "oc_nginx.conf" and leave it conveniently located in the "/path/your-virtual-env/web" directory with the other Web related configurations.
 Next you need to make a symbolic link so Nginx can find it and use it:

     sudo ln -s /path/your-virtual-env/web/oc_nginx.conf /etc/nginx/sites-enabled/oc_nginx.conf